 In addition to being subject to litigation in the ordinary course of business, in the future, we may be subject to class actions and other securities litigation and investigations.
 We expect that this type of litigation will be time consuming, expensive and distracting from the conduct of our daily business.
 It is possible that we will be required to pay substantial judgments, settlements or other penalties and incur expenses that could have a material adverse effect on our operating results, liquidity or financial position.
-Expenses incurred in connection with these lawsuits, which include substantial fees of lawyers and other professional advisors and our obligations to indemnify officers and directors who may be parties to such actions, could materially adversely affect our operating results, liquidity or financial position.
-We do not know if any of this type of litigation and resulting expenses will be covered by insurance.
+Expenses incurred in connection with these lawsuits, which include substantial fees of lawyers and other professional advisors and our obligations to indemnify officers and directors who may be parties to such actions, could materially adversely affect our operating results, liquidity or financial position and resulting expenses will be covered by insurance.
 In addition, these lawsuits may cause our insurance premiums to increase in future periods.